 - Sustainability Initiatives: The HSA is investing approximately CI$2 million in green technologies to reduce energy consumption and carbon footprint, including energy-efficient windows, a solar photovoltaic system, advanced chillers, LED lighting, and an on-site oxygen plant, benefiting both the environment and patient care.

-- Private Sector Advancements: Health City Cayman Islands construction of new US$100 million super-speciality hospital in Camana Bay is all but complete.
+- Private Sector Advancements: Health City Cayman Islands new US$100 million super-speciality hospital in Camana Bay is open.
 It features specialized care centers, robotic-assisted surgery, and a state-of-the-art Radiation Oncology Centre, solidifying the Cayman Islands as a medical tourism destination.
 In October 2023 a patient treatment partnership was entered into with the renowned US-based Dana-Farber Cancer Institute.

 - Mental Health Support: In response to growing mental health needs, the Cayman Islands saw the opening of Alex's Place, a 24/7 mental health hub for children and adolescents, providing immediate care in partnership with the Alex Panton Foundation.

 - Poinciana Residential Mental Health Facility: A Ministry of Health & Wellness project in East End, this facility aims to complement existing mental health services by offering therapeutic residential care to individuals in the community.
-Expected to open in late 2023, this facility marks a significant step forward in addressing mental health needs in the Cayman Islands.
+The facility is now open and marks a significant step forward in addressing mental health needs in the Cayman Islands.

 Key Healthcare Statistics at a Glance

-- The leading cause of death in the Cayman Islands in 2022 was cardiovascular disease, followed by cancer and accidental injuries
+- The leading cause of death in the Cayman Islands in 2023 was cardiovascular disease at 27% of all deaths

-- Immunisation coverage for children aged 0-24 months reached a record high for all vaccines in 2022
+- Immunisation coverage for children aged 0-24 months decreased by 4% from 2022